-If you’re in search of a simple way to include more gut-sustaining and immune supporting foods into your diet, try bone broth.
-No, it’s not like the broth you get in your local markets, and it’s not as intimidating as it sounds (how often do things made with bones sound inviting?).
-Unlike its supermarket counterpart, bone broth is a real food rich with nutrients and delightfully savory when incorporated in recipes or consumed on its own.
+If you’re in search of a simple way to include more gut-sustaining and immune supporting foods into your diet, try bone broth!
+Bone broth is a real food rich with essential nutrients and is delightfully savory when incorporated into recipes or consumed on its own.

-First, let’s clarify the differences between bone broth and the broths you might find in a grocery store.
+First, let’s clarify the difference between bone broth and the broths you might find in a grocery store.
 Bone broth, when made from healthy, pastured animals, is a much revered ancestral food and staple of a nourishing diet.
-Its chock full of minerals like calcium, magnesium, phosphorus and potassium, and when prepared correctly it contains collagen/gelatin, glucosamine and chondroitin.
-As if that wasn’t enticing enough, bone broth also provides you with amino acids glycine and proline.
+It’s full of minerals like calcium, magnesium, phosphorus and potassium, and when prepared correctly it contains collagen/gelatin, glucosamine and chondroitin.
+Bone broth also provides you with amino acids glycine and proline.
 All of these properties support joint health, strong bones and a healthy immune system.
-Like Hippocrates said, “all diseases begin in the gut”- so support your body with gut-nourishing (and not to mention delicious) bone broth!
+That is a lot of winning for gut health!

-- Either a stock pot, slow cooker [Carolyn likes THIS ONE), roaster or pressure cooker [Carolyn likes THIS ONE]
+- Either a stock pot, slow cooker [THIS ONEis a fave], roaster or pressure cooker [try THIS ONE]

-- Baking pan (for roasting those bones…we’ll get to this!)
+- Baking pan (for roasting those bones…I’ll get to this later!).

-- Straining spoon, fine mesh strainer, reusable coffee filter or cheese cloth (for filtering out “scum”…it’s not as bad as it sounds)
+- Straining spoon, fine mesh strainer, reusable coffee filter or cheesecloth (for filtering out “scum”…I promise it’s not as bad as it sounds).

 - Measuring cup

 - Heavy duty glass jars/bowls with lids